henry2004y/Batsrus.jl/docs/src/man/guide.md

 I have a new issue coming up with the interoperability with Python.
 I may need to split this package into pure IO and pure plotting to avoid the cross-dependency of Matplotlib.
 The idea is that PyPlot is only needed when I want to quickly scan through the data!

-As for the GUI development, GTK seems to be an ideal candidate.

-- [x] Fixed colorbar control through Matplotlib
-- [x] Test suite for checking validity
 - [ ] Full coverage of tests
-- [x] Cuts from 3D data visualization besides contour
-- [ ] Switch to Makie for 3D plotting and animation
-- [ ] PyJulia support for manipulating data directly in Python
+- [x] PyJulia support for manipulating data directly in Python
-- [x] Field tracer 2D in Julia
 - [x] Derived variable support
 - [x] General postprocessing script for concatenating and converting files.
-- [x] Direct wrapper over matplotlib functions to get seamless API
 - [x] Replace np.meshgrid with list comprehension
 - [ ] Find a substitution of triangulation in Julia
 - [ ] Allow dot syntax to get dictionary contents (Base.convert?)
 - [ ] Binary library support
-- [ ] Macros for quickly looking at data (GUI is the ideal solution!)
-- [ ] Magnetic field line plots from simulation
-- [ ] Particle phase space distribution plots